olvlvl/composer-attribute-collector/README.md

 - No dependency (except Composer of course).
 - A single interface to get attribute targets.
 - A single interface to get class attributes.
+- 3 types of cache speed up generation by limiting updates to changed files.